moatazezz/Books-Library-Managment-Web-App/README.md

 Application have Auto notification for number of books exceeding allowed period together with a report include borrower Name , borrow date and penalty

-Application provide search by book title in available books list and present number of available copies.
+Application provides search by book title in available books list that shows number of available copies.

 Prerequistes: